Oyster crab: Habitat preferences

 Oyster crabs inhabit a wide range of invertebrate bivalves for nutrition and shelter.
 Habitat preferences are dependent on oyster crab sex.
 Male oyster crabs are considered to be free-living, leaving their host after the hard shell stage in search for a female oyster crab.
 Female oyster crabs find a suitable host where it will thrive until reaching sexual maturity and lay eggs inside the host.
 Both male and female oyster crabs parasitize a bivalve as a first stage larva.
 Oyster crabs have been found within the gills of the mantle cavity or within the water conduction system of molluscs.
 A bivalve can house one or a few oyster crabs but infestations do not rise above more than one female oyster crab.
 Their habitat regions include intertidal saltwater and marine aquatic biomes along the Atlantic and Pacific oceans.

 Distribution

-Zaops ostreus is found along the eastern seaboards of North America and South America, from Massachusetts to Brazil, including the Gulf of Mexico and the Caribbean Sea.
+Zaops ostreum is found along the eastern seaboards of North America and South America, from Massachusetts to Brazil, including the Gulf of Mexico and the Caribbean Sea.
 They are also distributed along the Atlantic coast of North America, ranging from Nova Scotia in Canada to Florida in the United States.